longerhhh/justForLearn/spring-demo/unit-test/readme.md

 MethodName
 Random
-OrderAnnotation(sort test methods numerically base on @Order annotation, order with the lowest number has highest priority, negative numbers are allowed, if some methods annotated with Order but some not, then these methods which annotated with Order will run firstly, other methods will run after them. if order is duplicated, these test method's order will determined by junit algorithm which is not public.)
+OrderAnnotation(sort test methods numerically base on @Order annotation, order with the lowest number has the highest priority, negative numbers are allowed, if some methods annotated with Order but some not, then these methods which annotated with Order will run firstly, other methods will run after them. if order is duplicated, these test method's order will determined by junit algorithm which is not public.)